-Getting back on the bike after an injury can be exciting and daunting at the same time.
-As cyclists, we are often eager to get going again and be back in training, but after an injury, you want to be careful to do what you can to not injure yourself again.
-So here are a couple of tips for when you are feeling ready to be back on the bike.
+Getting back on the bike after a cycling injury can be exciting and daunting at the same time.
+As cyclists, we are often eager to get going again and be back in training, but after a cycling injury, you want to be careful to do what you can to not injure yourself again.
+So here are a couple of tips for when you are feeling ready to get back on the bike.

 What to do after a cycling injury?

-The steps you take immediately after a cycling injury (or frankly any injury) are crucial to how your body will handle that injury.
-By having a better understanding of what your injury is, and taking some time to rest, you can better recover in the first place.
+The steps you take immediately after a cycling injury (or frankly, any injury) are crucial to how your body will handle your cycling injury.
+By having a better understanding of what your cycling injury is, and taking some time to rest, you can better recover in the first place.

-Taking some time to rest after an injury is important for any healing process.
-Even minor injuries will require some rest to recuperate.
-While more severe injuries will certainly require time off.
-Regardless of the injury, you want to avoid overworking and overextending yourself.
+Taking some time to rest after a cycling injury is important for any healing process.
+Even minor cycling injuries will require some rest to recuperate.
+While more severe cycling injuries will certainly require time off.
+Regardless of the type of cycling injury, you want to avoid overworking and overextending yourself.

 Talk with an expert

-Before you do anything, be sure to talk to a health professional about the injuries you are facing.
-They will be able to tell you more about your specific injury.
-Because every injury is slightly different, both in its individuality and severity, you’ll want to understand the basics of your own injury.
+Before you do anything, be sure to talk to a health professional about the cycling injuries you are facing.
+They will be able to tell you more about your specific cycling injury.
+Because every cycling injury is slightly different, both in its individuality and severity, you’ll want to understand the basics of your own cycling injury.

-Physical therapists can also be helpful because they will identify what parts of the body need to be worked on and give you exercises to do at home and in the appointment.
+Physical therapists can also be helpful because they will identify what parts of the body need to be worked on and give you exercises to do at home and during the appointment.

 You may also find that some physical therapists are specifically trained to work with cyclists.
-Meaning they are well aware of biking needs and are trained to help with bike fit, bike mobility, and bike-specific injuries.
+This means they are well aware of cycling needs and are trained to help with bike fit, bike mobility, and cycling injuries.

-A trainer is often the last expert folks talk to, once they know their injury, and are signed off to start training again.
-While oftentimes bike trainers are thought of to improve your cycling for a ride or race, they can be helpful in times of injury to challenge without overexerting yourself.
+A trainer is often the last expert person someone talks to, once they know their injury and are signed off to start training again.
+While bike trainers are thought of to improve your cycling for a ride or race, they can be helpful in times of injury to challenge without overexerting yourself.

 Use an indoor trainer

-Using an indoor trainer after an injury is recommended because trainers take variables like traffic, weather conditions, and accidents out of the equation.
-While this doesn’t mean you should never go on an outdoor ride, it does mean that while fresh from recovery indoor trainers are a safer bet.
+Using an indoor trainer after a cycling injury is recommended because trainers take variables like traffic, weather conditions, and accidents out of the equation.
+While this doesn’t mean you should never go on an outdoor ride, it does mean that while fresh from recovery, indoor trainers are a safer bet.